apw804/EnergyModels/README.md

 # EnergyModels

 ## Description
-EnergyModels is an extension to the [AIMM simulator](https://github.com/keithbriggs/AIMM-simulator),open-source discrete event system level simulator for 5G new radio created by [Keith Briggs](https://keithbriggs.info/).
+EnergyModels is an extension to the [AIMM simulator](https://github.com/keithbriggs/AIMM-simulator), an open-source discrete event system level simulator for 5G new radio created by [Keith Briggs](https://keithbriggs.info/).
 The EnergyModels package additionally provides energy efficiency modelling and rapid prototyping of scenarios with hundreds of users and tens of base stations in a standalone macro network.

 ## Table of Contents
 - [Dependencies](#dependencies)